atom0s/XiPackets/world/server/0x00D3/README.md

 The client has a special check for when the `EntryActIndex` is the local players target index, which will populate the local players lot information differently.

 The client will then check and use the `JudgeFlg` to determine if a judgement has been made on the item.
 If no judgement has been made _(`JudgeFlg` is 0)_ then the client checks to see if `EntryPoint` and `sLootName2` are set.
 If they are, then the client will print the casting players lot roll to chat. _(Passes are not announced.)_ If the `JudgeFlg` is set _(> 0)_, then the client will use its value to determine what message is printed based on the judgement result.

+_**Note:** While the true size of `sLootName` and `sLootName2` are both 16 bytes, the way the client is coded introduces a common C/C++ memory bug called a buffer overrun due to the manner in which the strings are being copied.
+The client will instead attempt to read 24 bytes for each name.
+When `sLootName` is read, the read will overrun into `sLootName2`.
+The same happens with `sLootName2` reading into `padding36`._

 ## Additional Information - `JudgeFlg`